hrampadarath/JBCA_Hack_Night_Dec/web_app/Readme.md

 The above html file has three important features:

 1. extends "layout.html" - the [layout.html](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/templates/layout.html) is a general html file that dictates the look of the application.
 All html files/pages in the applcation is an extention of this page.
-2. action = "/similarByName" method = 'POST' - this is a call to a function "/similarByName" in the [app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py)
+2. <form action = "/similarByName" method = 'POST'> here a form is used to create a query (i.e. name of movie), that makes a call to a function "/similarByName" in the [app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py).
+Once this quey is made, the function "/similarByName" searches the database for a movie with a smiliar name, and returns a dictionary.
 3. This is all wrapped in an html block that is passed to layout.html, creating the webpage.

-While building the app, my first version had the user performing two actions: 1. seaching the database for the movie (i.e. if it exists) and 2. copy and pasting that into another form to seach for recommendations.
-This is an obviously inefficient UI.
-So insted, the user will search for the movie in a form provided and for each item in the list there will be an associated recommend button.
+The overall aim of this web app is that user will search for the movie in a form provided (a query that is sent to "/similarByName" via  ["similar.html"](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/templates /similar.html)) and for each item in the list there will be an associated recommend button (that sends a query to another function /similarByContent also by  ["similar.html"](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app /templates/similar.html)).

-To do this I populated the app.py with two functions: "/similarByName" and "/similarByContent" both calling the same html file ["similar.html"](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/templates/similar.html).
-Have a look at the [app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py).
 The "/similarByContent" function is where the pickle file is used.
-However, note similar.html also calls /similarByContent"!
-What happens is that any result produced by similar.html will also have a button call to /similarByContent.
 Confusing?
 Confuffled?

 To complete my app.py, I added a random movie generator, and an about page.